Tony Lock: Life and career

 Lock's remaining playing career was spent entirely with Western Australia, and fittingly his last first-class wicket was that of an Australian Test player, Paul Sheahan.

 Retirement

+After retirement he moved into coaching in Perth and London, and became an Australian citizen in 1982.

+Personal life

+He married Audrey May Sage (1928/9–1994) in September 1949.
+They had two sons and adopted a daughter.

+Assault allegations

-After retirement he moved into coaching in Perth and London, but late in life faced two separate charges of sexual abuse.
-In December 1993 he was found not guilty by a 10–2 majority of indecently assaulting a fifteen-year-old girl after inviting her to his home for a bowling lesson in 1987.
+Late in life Lock faced two separate charges of sexual abuse.
+In December 1993 he was found not guilty by a 10–2 majority of indecently assaulting a fifteen-year-old girl after inviting her to his home in Perth for a bowling lesson in 1987, including placing her hand on the clothing covering his penis.
+Lock admitted to kissing the girl in a "friendly" manner but denied any sexual intent and refuted her allegation that he recommended she bowl in the nude.

-The following day he was charged with four counts of indecent assault on a girl aged under thirteen.
-He was again cleared, but the experience affected him badly.
-He died from cancer in his adopted home town of Perth at the age of 65.